Netroots Nation: 2007

 Before and after the debate the candidates held individual break-out sessions.

-Media coverage called out the emergence of the Netroots in political discourse (“Liberal bloggers can count the ways they are making their presence felt in the presidential race.” –Chicago Tribune) and predicted its influence beyond 2008 (“The Netroots appear to be here to stay.
-Much of the debate at this year’s conference is aimed not at defining who the group is but rather at on what the group should do in 2008 and beyond.” – Chris Cillizza, Washington Post).
+Media coverage called out the emergence of the Netroots in political discourse ("Liberal bloggers can count the ways they are making their presence felt in the presidential race." –Chicago Tribune) and predicted its influence beyond 2008 ("The Netroots appear to be here to stay.
+Much of the debate at this year's conference is aimed not at defining who the group is but rather at on what the group should do in 2008 and beyond." – Chris Cillizza, Washington Post).

 House Speaker Nancy Pelosi and Senate Majority Leader Harry Reid were expected to appear, but were held up in Washington due to various votes.
 On Saturday night of the convention, the U.S. House of Representatives passed the controversial Foreign Intelligence Surveillance Act (FISA) legislation to expand George W. Bush's surveillance powers.

 2008

-After rebranding to Netroots Nation to reflect the growing influence and membership of the Netroots as a community of interest beyond Daily Kos' readership, the 2008 convention was held in Austin, Texas at the Austin Convention Center from July 17–20.
-Prominent speakers in 2008 included Speaker of the House Nancy Pelosi, who was joined on stage by a surprise guest, former Vice President Al Gore, who discussed his new film An Inconvenient Truth, on the devastating effects of climate change.
+After rebranding to Netroots Nation to reflect the growing influence and membership of the Netroots as a community of interest beyond Daily Kos' readership, the 2008 convention was held in Austin, Texas, at the Austin Convention Center on July 17–20.
+Prominent speakers in 2008 included Speaker of the House Nancy Pelosi, who was joined on stage by a surprise guest, former Vice President Al Gore, who discussed his new film An Inconvenient Truth about the devastating effects of climate change.

 Other prominent speakers in attendance were Gov. Howard Dean, Harold Ford Jr., Lawrence Lessig, Rep. Donna Edwards and Van Jones.

-On Saturday night, Gina Cooper announced the end of her tenure as Director of Netroots Nation.
+On Saturday night, Gina Cooper announced the end of her tenure as director of Netroots Nation.